 1956 – Established by Dick Mueller and Steve Ulik

-In 1956, this family business was born and it was all about “blueprints” and the support of all things requiring large format documentation.
+The BPI Color Story starts in 1956, this family business was born and it was all about “blueprints” and the support of all things requiring large format documentation.
 Blueprints, Inc. provided the Architectural, Engineering, & Construction (AEC) industry as well as the industrial / manufacturing industries with all the design and drafting tools necessary to produce and reproduce large format documents.
 In the 1950’s and 1960’s the only way to make copies of large format drawings was either via a large camera, up to 48” x 72”, or the “Blueprint” process (developed in Germany).
 At the time, blueprinting was the NEW reproduction technology of the day.
 It required care and caution due to the use of caustic chemicals.
 But just like today’s technology it was cheaper, easier and much faster than a photo or a manual copy.

 In the late 1960’s and 1970’s the business of blueprinting and Blueprints, Inc. embraced the making of large format copies via a new technology, namely the Diazo or “Blueline” process.
 Diazo printing was much cheaper, easier and much faster than either the blueprint or the photographic process.
 This was indeed a game changer and Blueprints, Inc. not only offered this high-speed, high volume reproduction process as a service but we also sold and serviced this advanced technology directly to the AEC and manufacturing companies throughout the state.
 Additionally, in 1967 Tom Brandt replaced Steve Ulik as Vice President and owner/partner.